 He came up with the argument based on this logical structure.
 We’ve all heard!

 Therefore, Socrates is mortal.

-Travel to Greece – Philosophy for KIDS – Pythagoras
+Greece Travel – Philosophy for KIDS – Pythagoras

 I especially like these two quotes and inspite of the fact that Pythagoras lived a LONG time ago – 570-495 BC, these quotes are still applicable today.
 Wisdom is truly timeless.
 Share it with your kids!

 “The oldest, shortest words – ‘yes’ and ‘no’ – are those which require the most thought.”